mongock/mongock-driver-simpsonsdb/README.md

 ### 9. Create driver package `io.mongock.driver.DATABASE_NAME.driver`

 ### 10. Create Driver class
-This is the actual Drier, the one that is used by the users and Mongock autoconfiguration to generate the driver
+This is the actual Driver, the one that is used by the users and Mongock autoconfiguration to generate the driver

 It needs to extend the class `io.mongock.driver.core.driver.NonTransactionalConnectionDriverBase` and provide two static builder methods.